squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 ```

 We know that this kind of API is not possible here.
 And additionally, because
-we are very limited in what the API of this mock object can be, it's probable that
+we are limited in what the API of this mock object can be, it's probable that
 we don't want to store information about dummy values *on the mock itself*.
 We
 discussed earlier in the article that a common API used by other mocking libraries
 looks like this: